freesemt/molass-tutorial/chapters/00/prepare.md

 * download and run [the data generation book](generate_data.ipynb),
 * or simply download [the zip file](../../data/sample_data.zip).

 You can use one or both of these.
 However, they are not the same.
-The former uses simple, but not necessarily realistic, models to generate the data; while the latter is from a real experiment on some standard proteins.
+The former uses simple, but not realistic, models to generate the data; while the latter is from a real experiment on some standard proteins.
 If you choose the former, you can download the notebook by the button at the upper right corner in the opened page.